 As you are probably aware, the water level in Golden Lake changes throughout the year in a somewhat predictable way.
 The water is high in the spring, sometimes high enough to cause flooding at a few low lying cottage properties.
 In late summer the water level usually drops, sometimes enough that some people can’t get their boats close to shore and have to anchor them far from their cottages.
 Those of us who live or cottage around the Lake and River would prefer that the water stayed at the same level all year round.
 Unfortunately, that is not possible, and here is why:

 - A very large amount of water must pass through the system in spring as the snow pack melts.
-Water must be released from Round Lake during this period because it suffers more serious flooding than Golden Lake does.
+Water must be released from Round Lake during this period because its level typically rises faster than Golden Lake.
 The actual peak water flow of the freshet varies from year to year depending on the size of the snow pack and the speed of melt.

 - There is a natural flow restriction between the bridge and the dam near the Village of Golden Lake and the Pikwakanagan Reserve.
 The river there is narrow, shallow and rocky, which means there is a limit to how much water can pass through, regardless of the adjustments made to the dam.
 As a result, the level always rises higher than the summer average in Golden Lake for a few weeks in spring.